previous page (HOME) next page

 Here is the spot of the Bonnie and Clyde shootout 75 years ago, with a close-up of the bullet hole above the door that the neighbors told me was from that shootout.

 I met with the owner later, and she gave me a quick tour of the place.
 Actually, this comfortable Bonnie and Clyde themed apartment is available for rent at a pretty reasonable rate.
-You can check that out here.
-Darn it!!
-And I had already checked into the Motel 6.
+To bad, I had already checked into the Motel 6.

 They have fixed it up to look like Bonnie and Clyde were still living there, with pictures of them hung on the walls and placed around the house.